 - If the battery is damaged, water may have entered the battery case.
-Use extreme caution and wear personal protective equipment (PPE) if you enter the water or attempt to tow the vehicle. - Never attempt to charge a high-voltage battery that has been submerged, is gassing, or exhibits signs of external damage.
+Use extreme caution and wear personal protective equipment (PPE) if you enter the water or attempt to tow the vehicle. - Never attempt to charge a high-voltage battery that has been submerged, is letting off gas or exhibits signs of external damage.